-Many trainers are negatively affecting their players by using mechanical guidance for far too long.
+Many trainers are negatively affecting their players by using props as guidance for far too long.
 This can lead to dependence.
-It can also take time away from other training that is more likely to transfer skills and decisions to performance.
-For example early in learning cones can be useful to mark-out a boundary or indicate spacing locations.
-By progressing the drill by removing the cones a player must apply the skills and decisions within a game environment because ultimately the cones are not on the floor in the game.
+It can also take time away from other training that is more likely to transfer to games.
+For example early on, cones can be useful to mark-out a boundary or indicate spacing locations.
+By progressing the drill by removing the cones, a player must apply the skills and decisions within a game environment because ultimately the cones are not on the floor in the game.

 Training Equipment is Most Often Paired with Block Practice

-In the blog Skills Training and Player Development the definition of skill and blocked vs random practice was outlined.
-The main problem with the use of training equipment is that they are typically used in a block practice format.
+In the blog Skills Training and Player Development, the concept of blocked vs random practice was outlined.
+The main problem with the use of training equipment is that they are typically used in a blocked practice format.
 Blocked practice means that the repetitions are completed with no variation and thus are mindless repetitions for the learner.

 Some common examples of blocked practice with basketball training equipment include:

 - Snatching a cone out of a dropped stance and then finishing with one hand at the rim

 - Using dribble moves to dribble through multiple cones